 Fiat Chrysler has also challenged the RICO claims made on behalf of the consumers, arguing that only entities like the Environmental Protection Agency are entitled to RICO relief, while consumers argue they suffered a direct loss from the emissions scandal, claiming they overpaid $3,120 to $5,000 for the cars.

-Lead Counsel for the plaintiffs, Lieff Cabraser founding partner Elizabeth Cabraser, told Law360 that they are pleased with and appreciate Judge Chen’s order.
+Lead Counsel for the plaintiffs, Lieff Cabraser partner Elizabeth Cabraser, told Law360 that they are pleased with and appreciate Judge Chen’s order.

 Contact a Lieff Cabraser Consumer Protection Lawyer